jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 Give your cities a 19th/20th century industrialization vibe and increase population and production densitity.

+## DLC Requirements

+You can play without any DLC, but the experience with upgrading residences is vastly better with the `High Life` DLC due bulk floor upgrade button.

 ## Content

+1. Pescatarians - aka upgradable farmers
+2. Industrial Complex - aka modular factories
+3. Terraced Houses - aka upgradable workers and artisans

 ### 1 - Pescatarians